dataset-ninja/accurate-drone/README.md

 # Accurate Drone Shapes/Segmentation

-Accurate Drone Shapes is a dataset for semantic segmentation tasks.
+Accurate Drone Shapes is a dataset for semantic segmentation task tasks.